 Between 2008 and 2010, a Phase 3 trial at the Veterans Affairs Medical Center in the Bronx, New York, evaluated a one-year course of treatment with a liquid formulation of resveratrol, glucose, and malate in 27 patients with mild to moderate Alzheimer's.
 The primary outcome was change on the ADAS-cog.
 This study is not yet published.

 In 2010, a study at the Charite University Medical Center in Berlin began a Phase 4 study in 330 people with mild cognitive impairment (MCI).
 This trial evaluates resveratrol supplementation as one of six different interventions against ADAS-cog as the primary outcome and brain imaging and plasma biomarkers as secondary outcomes.
 This trial is set to run through 2014.

-In 2014, a small study of 46 cognitively healthy, overweight people reported that a six-month course of 200 mg of resveratrol per day taken as a supplement improved both word recall and two brain imaging measures (see Jun 2014 news story).
+In 2014, a small study of 46 cognitively healthy, overweight people reported that a six-month course of 200 mg of resveratrol per day taken as a supplement improved both word recall and two brain imaging measures (see Jun 2014 news).

-Other small clinical studies have investigated the effect of resveratrol supplementation on cerebral blood flow in healthy adults, on the neurodegenerative disease Friedreich Ataxia, and on aging outcomes such as walking and cognition.
+Other small clinical studies have investigated the effect of resveratrol supplementation on cerebral blood flow in healthy adults, on the neurodegenerative disease Friedreich's ataxia, and on aging outcomes such as walking and cognition.
 For more clinical trials on resveratrol, see clinicaltrials.gov.